shellspec/shellspec/README.md

 #### `BeforeAll`, `AfterAll` - example group hook

-You can specify commands to be executed before / after all examples by `BeforeAll` and `AfterAll`
+You can specify commands to be executed before / after all examples by `BeforeAll` and `AfterAll`.

 ```sh
 Describe 'example all hook'